Morningside-AI/.github/profile/README.md

-# Welcome to Morningside AI! 👋
+# Welcome to Morningside AI 👋

 ### Who are we? 🌟
 Welcome to Morningside AI, a team of passionate idealists on a mission to blend the practical with the pioneering.
 We're dedicated to empowering businesses through AI automation while simultaneously pushing the limits of what AI can achieve.